sutgeorge/my-threads-library/README.md

 - cooperative threads (needs to yield processor through an explicit await)
   - 1:1 mapping to system threads &rarr; fibers and coroutines
-  - n:1 mapping to system threads (what we will implement)
+  - n:1 mapping to system threads
   - n:n mapping to system threads

 - functions for the thread library project